 This is a tricky one to use as a gauge for a client.
 Some well-written ads have terms that will make any decent freelancer bawl their eyes out (e.g. "I want 8 1000-word articles a day at $1/article"); others demonstrate a less-than-decent command of the language, but if you take quick glance at their "Testimonials" section, the freelancers seem to be satisfied with the clients in question.

 Still, if a job poster doesn’t bother to write readable and detailed ads, you have to wonder what else they don’t bother with.

-Freelancing: 7 Signs It’s Time to Let Your Client Go
+7 Signs It’s Time to Fire Your Clients (For Freelancers)

 Looking for work is one of the hardest parts of freelancing, so make the most of your job hunting efforts.
 Try to apply for jobs where your skills, experience, and values are a fit, you can further hone your existing skills, and you can get a portfolio-worthy piece.